thibaultmeyer/mupipe/README.md

 ## Microframework
 μPipe (_/mjuː.paɪp/_) is a microframework for implementing data processing pipelines simply and very quickly.
-Depending on the type of processing to be done, it is a pity to waste time learning to use tools that are too complex, only to end up using 1% of the available functionalities.
+Depending on the type of processing to be done, you want an easy-to-use tool running in minutes, not a complex tool with dedicated hosting.
 That is why this project was born.